MichaelHeaton/image-factory/README.md

 1. Download Ubuntu 24.04 LTS Server ISO from [ubuntu.com](https://ubuntu.com/download/server)
 2. Upload the ISO to your Proxmox storage:
-   - Via web UI: Datacenter → Storage → local → Content → Upload
+   - Via web UI: Datacenter → Storage → isos → Content → Upload
-   - Or via command line: `scp ubuntu-24.04-server-amd64.iso root@proxmox:/var/lib/vz/template/iso/`
+   - Or via command line: Upload to the `isos` NFS storage pool
-3. Note the storage pool name (typically `local`) and the ISO path
+3. Note the storage pool name (`isos` for NFS storage) and the ISO path

 #### Create API Token